 When Rory was about three weeks old, we started to try to get into a bit of a schedule around here.
 Basically, we break up the day in three-hour chunks.
 She feeds for about 30 minutes; we play for fifteen to thirty minutes; and then she naps for two hours.
 It took a few days to get Rory adjusted, but now she follows the schedule like a champ.
 We also have a really nice bedtime routine with a bath (she loooooves the bath!), jammies, a book, feeding, and bed.
 She gets multiple naps in during the day, and at night we’re getting longer and longer stretches of sleep.
 It’s been awesome!
-I read about five baby sleep books and used a combo of tips from Moms on Call, Babywise, and the Taking Cara Babies course.
+I read about five baby sleep books and used a combo of tips from Moms on Call and Babywise.
 My main thing is to keep her bedtime and waketime consistent every single day.
 Here’s what our nights look like right now…

 - 8 pm – Rory goes to bed

 - 6 am – Rory wakes up for the day!